gristlabs/grist-help/help/limits.md

 ## API limits

-Free plans may be limited to 10 API requests per minute when systems are under load.
+Free plans may be limited to 5 API requests per second per document.
 The team plan does not impose such a rate limit.

 Separately, there is a concurrency limit of 10 for all plans: if 10 authorized API requests are currently being processed for a particular document, any other API requests will be rejected (with